What Should I Do If a Truck Driver Tries to Blame Me for an Accident?

 To obtain more in-depth information regarding trucking accidents and a professional’s opinion regarding the cause of your crash, you need to hire one or more expert witnesses.

 By working with an experienced truck accident lawyer, you can connect with semi-truck experts, truck mechanic, trucking industry and regulation experts, crash reconstructionist, engineer, metallurgist, and more.

-At Allen & Scofield Injury Lawyers, LLC, we have worked with expert witnesses in many truck accident cases.
+At Graham Scofield Injury Lawyers, we have worked with expert witnesses in many truck accident cases.
 We will find the professional best suited to analyze your crash and injury claim.